Morpurgo's new topic is `Turn it up!' We will use this topic as the springboard to subjects across the curriculum.

 When reading with your child at home it is important that they understand what they’re reading.
 Use these questions to help question your child:

 Please comment in your child's diary each time you read with them.
-Reading books will be changed on a Monday and Thursday.
 Pupils will also have the opportunity to bring a book home from the school library.
 Please make sure children have their books available to read everyday.